 Pick-up changes for Saturday CSA: The pick-up stand has been relocated closer to the gate, beside the outdoor cooler.
 This will not only increase the visibility of the stand but also facilitate the ease of access to everyone coming in and out through the gate with this year's queue system.
 We will have an option for you to skip the queue if you'd rather only pick up your share instead without browsing the other vendors.

-Registration status: Registration for CSA 2021 is now closed.
-Please click the link above to sign up for the waitlist for our 2022 season.
+Registration status: Registration for our 2023 season is now closed.
+Please click the link above to sign up for the waitlist for our 2024 season.
 You will be notified by email when a spot becomes available.
 If you were not contacted this year, your spot on the waitlist will automatically roll over for our season next year.

 What’s in a weekly share?

 The variety of the box will change week to week as we progress through the season.
 Each week consists of 5 to 9 items, enough for two people who eat a lot of vegetables.
 You can expect to receive more items in the late summer when more varieties are available.
 Please keep in mind we only grow three types of fruits (strawberries, blueberries, and apples), all of which have brief harvest windows.
 The program will introduce you to lesser known veggies, as well as familiar favorites.

 If you are registered for our 2023 CSA and have not been receiving our weekly CSA newsletter after the first pick-up day, please send us an email for you to be added to our mailing list.

 Find weekly featured recipes here sorted by program week!

 ● Mixed Greens Spread

 ● Glazed Hakurei Turnips